 While growing older does not necessarily constitute a safety risk, when to stop driving is a decision that should be made by the older driver and the older driver's family.
 Since driving is such a critical form of transportation for the older driver, it is also a very difficult decision to make.
 There is no clear cut factor to look at in terms of stopping driving; however, PennDOT continually seeks to balance the safety of our roadways with the impact of loss of independence, autonomy, and mobility of the older driver.

 Mature Driver Safety Tips

-- As you age, have regular eye and medical exams to maintain your driving abilities.
-Good near and distance vision is needed to drive safety.
+- Have regular eye and medical exams.
+Near and distance vision is needed to drive safely.

-- Aging eyes become more sensitive to bright light and glare, so limit nighttime driving.
-Try to avoid looking directly into headlights of approaching vehicles.
+- Aging eyes become more sensitive to bright light and glare, so limit nighttime driving and try to avoid looking directly into headlights of approaching vehicles.